 These days Linux supports a lot of devices.
-However, occasionally you will find device that works but only for a while, requiring reboot to work again.
-This is often due to device itself not behaving according to USB standard and that's more often than not caused by misbehaving USB suspend.
+However, occasionally you will find a device that works but only for a while, requiring a reboot to work again.
+This is often due to the device itself not behaving according to the USB standard, and that's more often than not caused by misbehaving USB suspend.

-The proper way of fixing this would be either workaround in driver or, god-forbid, fix in device's firmware.
-But quite often nobody does anything so what's left is to do the improper.
-And easiest improper fix is to disable USB auto-suspend.
+The proper way of fixing this would be either a workaround in the driver or, God forbid, a fix in the device's firmware.
+But quite often nobody does anything, so what's left is to do the improper.
+And the easiest improper fix is to disable USB autosuspend.

 to GRUB_CMDLINE_LINUX_DEFAULT